cskeppstedt/t4ts/README.md

 * **DefaultOptional:** The default value for the `Optional` flag for `TypeScriptMemberAttribute`.
 Default is `false`.
 * **DefaultCamelCaseMemberNames:** The default value for the `CamelCase` flag for `TypeScriptMemberAttribute`.
 Default is `false`.
 * **DefaultInterfaceNamePrefix:** The default value for the `NamePrefix` flag for `TypeScriptInterfaceAttribute`.
 Default is `""`.
+* **CompatibilityVersion:** The version of Typescript that is targeted.
+This will help handling breaking changes in the language grammar and/or compiler.
+Default (right now) is _0.9.1.1_.

 Known problems
 ----